Objectives of the service

 Users and their needs

-The customer segments targeted by our product / service are: (1) Environmental Agencies including research centres; and (2) Coastal and Estuarine Aquaculture Producers including fish-farmers and shellfish producers.
+The segments targeted by our product/service are: (1) Environmental Monitoring segment including Environmental entities and Research centres; and (2) Coastal and Estuarine Aquaculture Producers.

 Service/ system concept